 About Our Trips

 GENERAL TRIP INFO We take several trips to Haiti each year.
-Each team is composed of either 3-4 people or 8-14 people (these odd numbers have to do with the size of the small planes we charter in Haiti).
 Everyone pays their own way to come see Haiti and participate in what we are doing there.
 The dates and the purposes of the trips vary.
 Some trips we do each year, which you might consider, are:

 Annual Child Sponsorship Trip to visit the villages and take photos of all the kids and bring new children into the program.